DatOneRam/harrowALPHA/README.md

 Or tommorow, we aren't picky.

 (Note: this game is in ALPHA.
 It is completely comand-line based [for now].
-Expect a GUI version within 1-2 months)
+Expect a GUI version...sometime?)